 Hi tech crime is on the up.
 Phishing scams and CEO fraud are putting businesses at risk on a daily basis.
 If it’s not ransomware threatening to lock and delete your data unless you pay up (see NHS Cyber Attack), then it could be keystroke tracking software sat quietly in your browser.
 Often you don’t even notice but it can be learning your how you talk to your staff and customers, it can send correspondence to your suppliers asking for payment to a bank account that is not yours, even record logins to your bank so that it can empty your account.
 Information Security is only a small part of GDPR readiness.
 Are you even up to speed on that?

 At present data loss, breaches, improper / unauthorised use of personal data, including marketing to people without evidence of opt in permission, can result in fines of up to £500,000 by the Information Commissioners Office.
-Move forward into 2018 and that will rise up to higher penalties of £17M/€20M or 4% of GLOBAL turnover (whichever is greater).
-The action taken will be relative to the nature of the problem, but even a relatively small fine could be disruptive to a business.
+Move forward into 2018 and that will rise up to £17M/€20M or 4% of GLOBAL turnover (whichever is greater)

 It won’t happen to me